JuliaData/DataFrames.jl/docs/src/lib/metadata.md

   there is the same value of the metadata (e.g., for all tables there is a `"source"` key and the value of metadata for this key is the same).
-* Column level metadata is preserved only if for some key for source column in all passed tables that contain this column there is the same value of the metadata (e.g., for all tables there is a `"source"` key for source column and the value of metadata for this key is the same).
+* Column level metadata is preserved only if for some key for source column in all passed tables that contain this column there is the same value of the column metadata (e.g., for all tables there is a `"source"` key for source column and the value of metadata for this key is the same).

 In all these operations when metadata is preserved the values in the key-value pairs are not copied (this is relevant in case of mutable values).